The stock market is fundamentally different than it was a decade ago. The Internet, frankly, changed everything.

 Why, then, do investors trade so frequently?
 In the words of Barber and Odean, "We believe that these high levels of trading can be at least partly explained by a simple behavioral bias: People are overconfident, and overconfidence leads to too much trading."

 See, information breeds confidence.
 Many investors today -- pros and amateurs alike -- believe that they can know more than their fellow investors.
-But here's something we pretty much take as gospel these days: If you discovered a "trading signal" on the Internet, hundreds of thousands of other people did as well.
+But here's something we pretty much take as gospel these days: If you discovered a "trading signal" on the Internet, hundreds of thousands of other people did, too.

 The first point is paramount.
 "Buying companies" is much, much different from "trading stocks."
 It's also a lot easier and a lot more reliable.
 So if you want to make serious money in stocks, start with great companies.